amxsupport/E-Lyrics/README.md

 We realized that many people learn English not just from textbooks but also from popular culture, especially through song lyrics.
 We wanted to create a platform that harnesses the power of music to facilitate language learning in a fun and engaging way.

-Initially, Lyrics for Learning was going to solely allow students to check out linguistic breakdowns for words within songs.
+Initially, English Lyric Learning Hub was going to solely allow students to check out linguistic breakdowns for words within songs.
 However, after reflecting upon how I leveraged music in my own classroom and getting feedback from other teachers, I decided to also allow users to share their own interpretations of what words mean within songs.
 By exploring both the literal and figurative meaning of words in songs they know, students can deepen their understanding of the English language in a context that is familiar to them.

 ## Built With